DivineOmega/uxdm/docs/destinations/DoctrineDestination.md

 # Doctrine Destination

-The UXDM Doctrine destination allows you to migrate data into an Doctrine entity.
+The UXDM Doctrine destination allows you to migrate data into a Doctrine entity.
 This can be handy if you need to migrate data into a system using the Doctrine ORM, such as a Symfony project.

 ## Creating